isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/README.md

 ##### Explanation of the modules:
 The structure and content of these modules are just a starting point.
 Depending on our project’s needs, we might need to add more functions, split some of these modules further, or even merge them.

 - **`config/`**: Manage configuration settings for the package.
-This could include file paths, model parameters, or other settings that need to be configurable.
+This could include file paths, model parameters, MLflow configurations or other settings that need to be configurable.
   - `config.py`: Code to load and handle configurations.
   - YAML or JSON files : Store default and custom configurations for easy modification without changing the code.